spanozzo/JediSecretsVault/README.md

-# JediSecretsVault
+# Jedi Secrets Vault

 ## Overview
-I've chosen to use Terraform modules to keep the code readable and easier to maintain it.
-The project uses these AWS services: Lambda, S3, KMS, and Secrets Manager, IAM.
+This project employs Terraform modules for enhanced readability and maintainability.
+It integrates several AWS services, including Lambda, S3, KMS, Secrets Manager, and IAM, to manage and process Jedi-related data securely.

 ## Project Structure

-- **modules/**: Contains reusable Terraform modules.
+- **modules/**: This directory contains the Terraform modules used across the project.
-  - **iam/**: Module for creating IAM roles and policies.
+  - **iam/**: A module dedicated to creating IAM roles and policies.
-  - **kms/**: Module for creating the KMS key for encrypting data in the S3 bucket.
+  - **kms/**: A module for generating a KMS key to secure data within the S3 bucket.
-  - **lambda/**: Module for creating the Lambda function to process Jedi manifests uploaded to the S3 bucket.
+  - **lambda/**: This module manages the Lambda function responsible for processing Jedi manifests in the S3 bucket.
-  - **s3/**: Module for creating the S3 bucket encrypted with KMS where Jedi manifests can be uploaded.
+  - **s3/**: Manages the S3 bucket, encrypted with the KMS key, for storing Jedi updated manifests.
-  - **secrets_manager/**: Module for creating the secret in AWS Secrets Manager to securely store the Jedi ID.
+  - **secrets_manager/**: Handles the creation of a secret in AWS Secrets Manager for the safekeeping of the Jedi ID.
-- **main.tf**: Main Terraform file that uses the above modules.
+- **main.tf**: The primary Terraform script that incorporates the other modules.
-- **variables.tf**: Definitions of variables used in `main.tf`.
-- **lambda_function.zip**: Zip archive containing the source code for the Lambda function.
+- **lambda_function.zip**: A zip file containing the Lambda function's source code.

+All the modules containes the `main.tf` file for the resource definition, the `variables.tf` file for the definition of the variables used in the `main.tf` and, if needed, the `outputs.tf` file for exposing the outputs of modules to other ones.

-## Other comments:
+## Implementation Notes:
-- In a real enviroment should have been better to keep the lambda function code in an S3 bucket and reference it from the terraform configuration.
+- In a production environment, it's advisable to store the Lambda function code in an S3 bucket and reference it in the Terraform configuration instead of using a zip file as done here.
-- The value for the 'jediID' secret isn't defined as variable but I assume that is given to Terraform as ENV variable (export  TF_VAR_jedi_id='xxx') or as variable during Terraform execution (terraform apply -var="jedi_id=xxx")
+- The 'jediID' secret is not set as a variable but is expected to be provided as an environment variable to Terraform (e.g., `export TF_VAR_jedi_id='xxx'`) or as a runtime variable (e.g., `terraform apply -var="jedi_id=xxx"`).
-- I assume that already exist a role called 'councilRole' with the necessary permission
+- It is assumed that a role named `councilRole` with requisite permissions already exists.
-- most of the policies have permission on all resources (Resource = '*') for simplicity
+- For simplicity, most policies are configured with permissions on all resources (`Resource = '*'`).

-## Lambda execution
+## Lambda Execution
-The lambda function is executed whenever a new manifest is uploaded to S3.
-This, after parsing the manifest json and retrieving the ID of the Jedi of interest, returns information about the requested Jedi, if it is present in the manifest.
+The Lambda function triggers upon the upload of a new manifest to the S3 bucket.
+It gets the Jedi ID from the secrets, processes the manifest JSON to extract the relevant Jedi ID and returns information about the specified Jedi, if present in the manifest.